orlo/example-crm-integration/README.md

 #### Example request validation

-You **should** check that the expires value in the URL is greater than your current system timestamp.
+You **should** check that the expires value in the URL is greater or equal to your current system timestamp.

 You **should** check that the signature is valid.